Condensed Spin Excitation of Quantized Dirac Fermions in the Quasi-Two-Dimensional semimetal BaMnBi$_2$

-Nuclear magnetic resonance (NMR) is useful for investigating spin and orbital excitations in Dirac and Weyl semimetals \cite{hirata2017I3, nisson2013nuclear, yasuoka2017Weyl, wang2020As, Tian2021ZrTe5, Watanabe, Yokoo2022}.
-The hyperfine interaction between Dirac fermions and nuclear spins includes a significant orbital term distinct from conventional metals, depending on the dimensionality of the system \cite{dora2009graphene, okvatovity2019TaP}.
-The low energy excitation gives a characteristic power law temperature dependence of the nuclear spin-lattice relaxation rate $1/T_1$ \cite{hirosawa2017T1, dora2009graphene}.
-Under an intense magnetic field, the spin excitation observed by $1/T_1$ can be highly degenerate when the chemical potential $\mu$ crosses the discrete Landau level.
-It can be gapped when $\mu$ is located between the Landau levels.
+Nuclear magnetic resonance (NMR) is a powerful tool for low-lying excitations in Dirac and Weyl semimetals \cite{hirata2017I3, nisson2013nuclear, yasuoka2017Weyl, Tian2019, wang2020As, Tian2021ZrTe5, Papawassiliou2020, Watanabe, Hirata2021, Yokoo2022}, where the nuclear spin-lattice relaxation rate $1/T_1$ obeys a power law in temperature ($\propto T^3$) \cite{hirosawa2017T1, dora2009graphene, Katayama}.
+The Knight shift and $1/T_1$ due to the hyperfine interaction between Dirac fermions and nuclear spins are distinct from conventional metals, depending on the dimensionality of the system \cite{dora2009graphene, okvatovity2019TaP, Maebashi2019}. $1/T_1$ is sensitive to the location of chemical potential $\mu$ with respect to the discrete Landau levels.

-Here we investigate the local static and dynamic susceptibility through the $^{209}$Bi Knight shift and $1/T_1$, respectively, at the square-net Bi layer in BaMnBi$_2$.
-The hyperfine field sensitively reflects the lattice symmetry across long-range magnetic ordering and scales to the magnetic susceptibility governed by the Mn moments.
-On the other hand, $1/T_1$ measures spin fluctuations of Dirac fermions at low temperatures, where the spin-wave excitation vanishes.
-The anisotropy of $1/T_1$ highlights the presence or absence of the Landau level.
-We compare the results with a numerical calculation for quantized Dirac fermions.
+Here we investigate the local static and dynamic susceptibility through the $^{209}$Bi Knight shift and $1/T_1$, respectively, on the square-net Bi layer with on-site Dirac fermions in BaMnBi$_2$.
+The NMR spectrum reflects the local symmetry across long-range magnetic ordering, while the magnetic susceptibility is governed by Mn moments. $1/T_1$ measures spin fluctuations of Dirac fermions at low temperatures, where the anisotropy is sensitive to the degeneracy of Landau levels.
+We compare the results with a numerical calculation for quantized Dirac fermions and discuss the effect of spin-orbit coupling.